-The college has completed, and the Board endorsed at its May 2013 meeting, the Five-Year Integrated Educational Master Plan which links, instructional, technology, human resources, facilities, and financial plans.
+The college continues to work in this culture of assessment, accreditation, purposeful dialogue, and participatory governance in support of the college's continuous quality improvement.
+The college has completed, and the Board endorsed at its May 2013 meeting, the Five-Year Integrated Educational Master Plan that links instructional, technology, human resources, facilities, and financial plans.
 This plan serves the college well as it looks forward to "confronting challenges and creating its future."
 The college and BECA's completion of the facilities space utilization plan will significantly strengthen the integrated educational master plan.

-Presently, the college is completing a master planning calendar that will guide the college to complete the strategic plan in 2017, and preparations for the next ACCJC comprehensive visit in spring 2016.
+Additionally, the college has recently completed a master planning calendar that will guide the college to complete the strategic plan in 2017, and preparations for the next ACCJC comprehensive visit in spring 2016.

-7. Implement and assess the recently approved organizational structure and reporting procedures and make changes for an efficient, effective, and sustainable institution;
+7. Implement and assess the recently approved organizational structure and reporting procedures and make changes for an efficient, effective, and sustainable institution:

-The recently adopted two sided organizational structure is working well - the participatory governance organization which is charged with decisions and recommendations and the administrative organization which is charged with action and implementation.
-On the administrative side, the Management Team (MT), comprised of the deans, and directors, continues to function in an advisory capacity and meets to share information, identify areas for improvement, recommend solutions to problems, and apply respective skills and knowledge in support of all areas of the college.
+The recently adopted two-sided organizational structure is working well - the participatory governance organization which is charged with decisions and recommendations and the administrative organization which is charged with action and implementation.
+On the administrative side, the Management Team (MT), comprised of the deans and directors, continues to function in an advisory capacity and meets to share information, identify areas for improvement, recommend solutions to problems, and apply respective skills and knowledge in support of all areas of the college.